-- Pay yourself first.
-It’s one of the most important rules of personal finance.
+This is one of the most important rules of personal finance.
 What does it mean to pay yourself first?
 It means putting aside an affordable amount every month before you pay bills or make any other purchases.
-Make it an automatic deduction so that you never see the money and aren’t tempted to spend it.
+For example, you could set up automatic withdrawals from your pay that go into a registered retirement savings plan (RRSP).
+That way you never see the money and aren’t tempted to spend it.

 Are you a Sun Life Client?